- About this policy

 Further phases will consider rapid charging and a wider roll-out of chargepoints across Surrey.
 More information about this can be found on our Electric vehicles webpage.

-For out about car clubs in Surrey, including how to join.
+Find out about car clubs in Surrey, including how to join.

 If you have any questions or comments, please email: email@example.com